BWorrakit/Alchemy-Road-to-Web3-W1/README.md

 # Alchemy-Road-to-Web3-W1
-This is learn to developer W1
+This is learn to smart contract developer W1